 With the global clinical research market growing and a host of new opportunities appearing across the world, there’s never been a better time to enter the clinical research profession.

-Whether you’re seeking work as a project manager in the public sector or as a clinical trial administrator at one of the world’s top pharmaceutical industries, clinical research is an exciting career choice with plenty of opportunities for development, progression and travel.
+Whether you’re seeking work as a project manager in the public sector or as a clinical trial administrator at one of the world’s top pharmaceutical companies, clinical research is an exciting career choice with plenty of opportunities for development, progression and travel.

 To aid your job search, this quick guide looks at what it’s like to work in this compelling industry.